Egg Salad Recipe with the Best Dressing

 Making a salad doesn’t get easier than this homemade egg salad.
 Just be sure your eggs have cooled completely before preparing the salad or make them ahead and refrigerate until ready to use.

-- Hard boil eggs and cool.
+- Hard boil eggs on the stovetop or in the instant pot and cool.
 Once cooled, cut into desired pieces (we like ours chunky)

 - Finely cube the celery and red onion (sweet onion may be substituted for red onion)